eyecantell/fileclip/README.md

 ### WSL and VS Code Containers
 - Copies file references using `wl-copy` or `xclip` within the Linux environment.
-- When pasting to Windows applications (e.g., File Explorer, browsers like grok.com), the clipboard content is transferred as text URIs (e.g., `file:///path/to/file`) due to limitations in WSL/container clipboard sharing, which only reliably supports text.
-- Falls back to `clip.exe` (in WSL) to copy URIs to the Windows clipboard as text, or prints URIs for manual copying.
+- When pasting to Windows applications, falls back to copying `file://` URIs as text to the Windows clipboard via `clip.exe` (WSL) or the host watcher.
 - Example:
   ```bash
   pdm run fileclip test.txt